junslog/junslog/README.md

 I'm WonJun Choi, majored in Computer Science in KHU.

-Currently I'm studying on Java, Spring and many other tools for BE developer.
+Currently I'm studying on Java, Spring and many other tools for Back-End developer.

 <br/>
 <br/>